sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/04-Proxy-Repositories.md

 Even if your company does not use ivy, sbt uses a custom layout to handle binary compatibility constraints of its own plugins.
-To ensure that these are resolved correctly, simple set up two virtual/proxy repositories, one for maven and one for ivy.
+To ensure that these are resolved correctly, simply set up two virtual/proxy repositories, one for maven and one for ivy.

 Here's an example setup: